MAXPRO, a Detroit-based fitness company, revolutionized anywhere workouts with its portable machine offering up to 300 lbs of resistance.

 In the below image you can see the state of the app BEFORE I joined the project as a UX/UI Designer.

-After UX research, we understood better the pain points of current users and how to relieve them as well as we understand better what the current fitness app industry offers, the standards, what users want and need to see, know and feel and what we needed to do to be at the level of world-wide fitness apps.
+After UX research, we understood better the pain points of current users and how to relieve them as well as the industry standards.
+All this information shaped our product strategy to be at the level of world-wide fitness apps.

-The image in the right shows how we categorized each insight in order to understand better how we were gonna to improve this app and if we needed to reinforce any aspect of the previous results.
+The image in the right shows insights categorization to understand better how we were gonna to improve the app and if we needed to reinforce any aspect of the previous results.

 • Exercise easily